infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 }
 ````

-We can now run `terraform plan` to see what resources will be created.
+You can now run `terraform plan` to see what resources will be created.

 ```shell
 terraform plan